-Despite the number of studies and techniques applied for the investigation of the mitoNEET function, an atomiclevel characterization in solution is still missing.
-NMR spectroscopy is usually the election technique when it comes to atomic-level characterization and to structural investigation of protein-protein or protein-ligand interactions in solution.
-However, the attempts at investigating mitoNEET through standard NMR spectroscopy failed due to severe line broadening caused by the presence of the paramagnetic clusters (Paddock et al., 2007; Zhou et al., 2010).
+Despite the number of studies and techniques applied for the investigation of the mitoNEET function, an atomic level characterization in solution is still missing.
+NMR spectroscopy is usually the election technique when it comes to atomic level characterization and to structural investigation of protein-protein or protein-ligand interactions in solution.
+However, the attempts of investigating mitoNEET through standard NMR spectroscopy failed due to severe line broadening caused by the presence of the paramagnetic clusters (Paddock et al., 2007; Zhou et al., 2010).
 We show here how paramagnetic NMR provides a powerful fingerprint of the cluster environment, able to provide residue-specific information.
-A protocol is here proposed in order to conjugate spectroscopic information arising from "classical" paramagnetic NMR with double- and triple-resonance experiments customized with respect to the relaxation properties of the specific systems to be studied.
-This protocol can then be combined with "classical" biomolecular NMR experiments in order to overall detect a larger number of signals and extend the ability of NMR to map protein-protein and proteinligand interactions.
+A protocol is here proposed in order to conjugate spectroscopic information arising from "classical" paramagnetic NMR with double and triple resonance experiments customized with respect to the relaxation properties of the specific systems to be studied.
+This protocol shouldcan be then combined with "classical" biomolecular NMR experiments, in order to overall detect a larger number of signals and extend the ability of NMR to map protein-protein and protein-ligand interactions.

-3 Materials and methods
+3 Materials and Methods